CPSC-449-Projects/project4/CPSC-449-Project4/README.txt

 $ sudo apt install --yes python3-boto3

+8. To install Beanstalkd and Greenstalkd Python client library, command:

+$ sudo apt install --yes beanstalkd

+$ python3 -m pip install greenstalk

+9. To install command-line tool "hey", command:

+$ sudo apt install --yes hey

-8. To install the AWS CLI to prepare for running aws configure, command on another terminal:
+9. To install the AWS CLI to prepare for running aws configure, command on another terminal:

 $ sudo apt install --yes awscli

-9. Assume that you downloaded, extracted, and moved the contents of Amazon Dynamodb to a location of your choice (if not, please see 'REQUIREMENTS' section to download), to run Amazon Dynamodb locally, change the current directory to the one that contains "DynamoDB.jar", and command:
+10. Assume that you downloaded, extracted, and moved the contents of Amazon Dynamodb to a location of your choice (if not, please see 'REQUIREMENTS' section to download), to run Amazon Dynamodb locally, change the current directory to the one that contains "DynamoDB.jar", and command:

 $ java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb